microsoft/AdaptiveCards/source/nodejs/adaptivecards/README.md

 }
 ```

-* **DO** set `result.didProcess` to `true`, otherwise the library will consider the input text as not processed and will therefore be treated as plain text.
+Make sure to set `result.didProcess` to `true`, otherwise the library will consider the input text as not processed and will be treated as plain text.
-* **IMPORTANT SECURITY NOTE**: When you provide your own Markdown processing logic, **you are responsible for making sure the output HTML is safe**.
-For example, you are responsible for removing `<script>` or other HTML elements that could be injected onto the page.
-	* Failure to do so will make your application susceptible to script injection attacks.
-	* Note that most third-party Markdown libraries, such as Markdown-It, have HTML sanitation built-in.

 ### Webpack